scottnm/SWE-Blog/_posts/2017-03-03-Massive-Tests-and-Tiny-Renderers.md

 ![left to right, top to bottom: lines, a triangle, wireframe mesh, bottom half of rasterization, bottom raster on face model, full rasterization, full rasterization on model, z-buffered model with basic shading, texture mapped model](https://scottnm.github.io/SWE-Blog/images/renderer_steps.png)

-*left to right, top to bottom: lines, a triangle, wireframe mesh, bottom half of rasterization, bottom raster on face model, full rasterization, full rasterization on model, z-buffered model with basic shading, texture mapped model*
+> left to right, top to bottom: lines, a triangle, wireframe mesh, bottom half of
+> rasterization, bottom raster on face model, full rasterization, full
+> rasterization on head model, z-buffered model with basic shading,
+> texture mapped head model

 I can say with confidence that if you are interested in working through this project, you should definitely give yourself a couple of hours to dig into it!